AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Experiment

-\textbf{Task-specific Attention Patterns Selection.} To identify the most suitable task-specific attention patterns as training targets for unified models, we compare Deepseek-VL2~\cite{liu2024deepseek}, the InternVL~\cite{chen2024internvl, zhu2025internvl3} series, and the Qwen~\cite{Qwen2.5-VL} series for understanding tasks, and FLUX~\cite{flux2024}, SimpleAR~\cite{wang2025simplear}, Qwen-Image~\cite{qwenimage} and HunyuanImage-3.0~\cite{cao2025hunyuanimage} for generation tasks.
-Fig~\ref{fig:cross-attn} illustrates the corresponding attention patterns of these models.
+\textbf{Task-specific Attention Patterns Selection.} To identify the most suitable task-specific attention patterns as training targets for unified models, we compare Deepseek-VL2~\cite{liu2024deepseek}, the InternVL~\cite{chen2024internvl, zhu2025internvl3} series, and the Qwen~\cite{Qwen2.5-VL,bai2025qwen3vl} series for understanding tasks, and FLUX~\cite{flux2024}, SimpleAR~\cite{wang2025simplear}, Qwen-Image~\cite{qwenimage} and HunyuanImage-3.0~\cite{cao2025hunyuanimage} for generation tasks. \cref{fig:cross-attn} illustrates the corresponding attention patterns of these models.
 We observe that attention patterns for understanding tasks remain highly consistent across different models, whereas those for generation tasks exhibit significant variations.
-Consequently, we select Qwen3-VL-8B as the target for understanding and combine it with attention patterns from four generation models.
-Table~\ref{tab:ablation} shows that the attention pattern from HunyuanImage-3.0 achieves the best performance as a learning target, while that from Qwen-Image yields mediocre results.
-We attribute this to differences in attention mechanisms: Qwen-Image employs a fixed MLLM module, limiting us to extracting full attention patterns from its diffusion head, which are not well-suited for autoregressive models.
-However, we also argue that HunyuanImage-3.0 may not represent the optimal choice, as its training incorporates understanding tasks and undergoes reinforcement learning, making its attention patterns potentially suboptimal for the PT or SFT stages of unified model training.
+Consequently, we select Qwen3-VL-8B as the target for understanding and combine it with attention patterns from four generation models. \Cref{tab:ablation} shows that the attention pattern from HunyuanImage-3.0 achieves the best performance as a learning target, while that from SimpleAR and FLUX yield mediocre results.
+This suggests that the quality of the generated attention patterns depends on the model's inherent capacity, rather than the choice of attention mechanism (causal vs. bidirectional).
+We also argue that HunyuanImage-3.0 may not represent the optimal choice, as its training undergoes reinforcement learning, making its attention patterns potentially suboptimal for the PT or SFT stages of unified model training.

 \textbf{$\lambda$ Selection.} Here, we analyze the coefficient of the AIA loss during fine-tuning on Janus-Pro.
-We show the results in Table~\ref{tab:ablation}, where NTP:AIA denotes the loss weight ratio between the two objectives.
-By modifying attention patterns in a model with well-established pretrained knowledge is highly sensitive to the loss coefficient (\ie, also validated in Fig~\ref{fig:loss}).
+We show the results in \Cref{tab:ablation}, where NTP:AIA denotes the loss weight ratio between the two objectives.
+By modifying attention patterns in a model with well-established pretrained knowledge is highly sensitive to the loss coefficient (\ie, also validated in \cref{fig:loss}).
 The coefficient must be carefully balanced—strong enough to influence model optimization, yet not so dominant as to disrupt the existing knowledge.